dessertlab/preempt-k8s/README.md

 ## Repository Overview

 The preempt-k8s main branch contains:
-- CRD_Controller, which is the directory related to the Controller project with its manifests and the experiments.
+- CRD_Controller, which is the directory related to the Controller project with its manifests and the experiments;
+- Knative, containing all Knative proof-of-concept setup resources and docs.

 Check for more detailed Readme files to understand each part of the project.